-A tremendous range of diversity in wing color patterns has evolved among insects, which in turn play various ecologically important roles such as intraspecific sexual signaling, mimesis, mimicry, and as a warning signal to predators.
+A tremendous range of diversity in wing color patterns has evolved among insects, which in turn plays various ecologically important roles such as intraspecific sexual signaling, mimesis, mimicry, and is also used as a warning signal to predators.
 However, the molecular mechanisms responsible for generating such color patterns in most ladybird species remain elusive.
 To investigate the developmental mechanisms of color pattern formation, we have been focusing on the multicolored Asian ladybird beetle, Harmonia axyridis, which has conspicuous and variable wing color patterns consisting of black and red pigments (Figure 2A).
-The ladybird's vivid wing color pattern functions as a warning signal to predators that they taste bad.
-At the same time, various other insect species utilize this ecological signal by mimicking the ladybird' wing color patterns.
+The ladybird's vivid wing color pattern acts as a warning signal to predators that they taste bad.
+At the same time, various other insect species utilize this ecological signal by mimicking the ladybirds' wing color patterns.
+Mimicry provides us with an exciting opportunity to study how independent lineages of insects have evolved convergent color patterns.
+To explore color pattern formation mechanisms in mimicry, we are currently focusing on the leaf beetle, Argopistes coccinelliformis, which has color patterns similar to Harmonia, and is thought to be a Batesian mimicry of ladybird beetles (Figure 2B).
+To elucidate the molecular mechanisms underlying these wing color patterns, we established a technique for germline transformation using a piggyBac vector and RNAi in the ladybirds.